 “Traditional PR and marketing has rapidly evolved since then from a transactional form of push communications to an interaction driven tool of quality engagement catalyzed by compelling content.
 However, it has taken us until, perhaps this moment, to realize that the best content created by brands is content that informs, entertains and delights, and has less to do with the brand producing it, and more to do with the experience it generates.”

-Indeed, branding happens in the mind and an experience is a fundamental aspect of that manifestation – it’s why content marketing is the new branding.
+Indeed, branding happens in the mind and experience is a fundamental aspect of that manifestation – it’s why content marketing is the new branding.

 3) Web 2.0 fundamentally changed marketing roles